 - Your medical practitioner can conduct a more thorough analysis to give you a better understanding of the rate of biological aging.
 These tests measure your hormone levels, BMI, blood pressure among many other indicators.

 Health, nutrition and mental resilience play an important part in your biological age.
-If you would like to talk to a nutritionist, consult a physical trainer, or book sessions with a counsellor, Avaana can help you find one.
+If you would like to find a nutritionist online, consult a personal trainer, or find a counsellor, Avaana can help you.